Nutrition

 High in Vitamins and Minerals

 Sweet potatoes are healthy because they are a great source of beta carotene, which is known to support eyesight.
-Beta carotene gets converted into Vitamin A in your body and it supports your overall immunity to disease and infection.
+Beta carotene gets converted into Vitamin A in your body which supports normal immune function and helps maintain healthy vision.

 If you are not sure how to incorporate sweet potatoes into your diet, consider taking cooking classes near you to learn how.
 Cooking classes are taught by professional chefs who focus on healthy recipes and proper preparation.
 You can also watch healthy online cooking classes to get some sweet potato inspiration.

-Sweet potatoes are healthy and are a great alternative to white potatoes if you want to improve your diet.
-They contain more vitamins and minerals, plus sweet potatoes are a great source of fiber.
-The way you prepare sweet potatoes is an important factor, so as long as you don’t fry them or hide them under a layer of marshmallows, you can enjoy sweet potatoes on a regular basis.
+Sweet potatoes are healthy and can be a great alternative or complement to white potatoes, offering more variety and nutrients to your meals.
+They contain a valuable blend of vitamins and minerals, plus they're an excellent source of fiber.
+The way you prepare them is an important factor, so as long as you don’t fry them or hide them under a layer of marshmallows, you can enjoy this nutritious tuber on a regular basis.

 For even more ways to explore your favorite foods, check out other experiences happening on Cozymeal.